 This is common practice for mums with gestational diabetes to help baby to regulate their blood sugar but increasingly, women with uncomplicated pregnancies are jumping onboard the colostrum expression train to build up a stash.

 Expressing during pregnancy means that you'll have some colostrum saved and on hand for after birth, should your baby need it.

-"With babes we know could likely be low-birth-weight or babes known to be growth-restricted or at risk of hypoglycaemia, it can be fantastic to already have some frozen colostrum to supplement the vulnerable newborn in their first days of life to avoid topping-up with artificial formula," says Kathy.
+"With babes we know could likely be low-birth-weight or babes known to be growth-restricted or at risk of hypoglycaemia, it can be fantastic to already have some frozen colostrum to supplement the vulnerable newborn in their first days of life," says Kathy.
 "However, there is certainly no reason that a healthy mother with a healthy newborn can't also hoard some colostrum antenatally.
 It's a brilliant idea!"

 Having colostrum on hand is also useful for those early, cluster feeding days when your milk is still coming in or if, for some reason, you needed to be separated from your baby after birth.